100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Operated

-There are many distinct aspects to successful sales activities.
-The list of sales achievement action words we've compiled below can be a fantastic way to help you describe those accomplishments.
+There are many distinct aspects to successful sales activities, including building partnerships and developing customer pipelines.
+The list of sales achievement action words can be a fantastic way to help you describe those accomplishments.

 • Acquired